pjrebsch/memorb/README.md

 But this approach gets a bit repetitive with the instance variable, is harder to read, and doesn't resolve any of the other problems.

-There must be a better way...
+Memorb offers a way to solve all of these problems and more!

+## How does it work?

+Specifying methods to be memoized by Memorb is referred to as "registering" them.
+When a method is registered, Memorb will override it so that when it's first called its return value is cached to be returned immediately on every call thereafter.
+Internally, calls to the overridden method are serialized with a read-write lock implementation to guarantee that the initial call is not subject to a race condition between threads while optimizing the performance of concurrent reads of the cached result.

-## The Solution
+## Usage

-Memorb solves all of these problems and more!
-At a minimum, just specify which methods should be cached and you're done:
+At a minimum, you just need specify which methods should be cached and you're done!
+The following are supported ways to register methods:

+### Immediate Registration

+This approach registers methods along with the inclusion of Memorb.
+It is still possible to register additional methods later.
+You may use parentheses instead of brackets if you wish—they are functionally equivalent.

 ```ruby
 include Memorb[:area, :perimeter, :square?, :memory_address]
 ```

-Each registered method will execute once and have its result cached to be returned immediately on every call thereafter.

 ## Advisories